 I’m just all over the shop.
 My feelings change from minute to minute – sometimes it feels like they’re out of control.

-Different relationships, different feelings
+Different relationships, different feelings about additional needs

 The way siblings feel will depend on: